Application Management

 - Pick

-Verwenden einer vorhandenen Servicerolle
+Verwenden einer vorhandenen Servicerolle. - Service role:

-. - EC2 SSH key pair:
+aws-elasticbeanstalk-service-role. - EC2 SSH key pair:

-. - EC2 instance profile:
+IMBIT-SSH. - EC2 instance profile:

 Screenshot: Step 2